Foreign support of Finland in the Winter War: Estonia

 Estonia remained officially neutral, but 400–1000 Estonian individuals travelled clandestinely to Finland and volunteered to fight against the Soviet invaders.
 It is estimated that around 100 Estonian volunteers on the Finnish side saw military action before the end of the Winter War.
+First Estonian citizens, who joined the Winter War were the Ingrian Finns living in the eastern part of Estonia.
+Johannes Valtonen, who died on the 9th of February is considered to be the first Estonian citizen to die in World War II.